The South Australian Museum is strongly committed to protecting your privacy while using our website.

 This privacy statement only covers the South Australian Museum’s website.
 It does not apply to other sites, even when we have provided you with a direct link.
 We recommend that you check the privacy statements of other websites if you are concerned about their privacy policies.

 This privacy statement will be continually reviewed in line with the ongoing development of this Internet site.
-It is based on national and international privacy standards and follows the guidelines set out in the South Australian Government’s Information Privacy Principles Instruction.
+It is based on national and international privacy standards and follows the guidelines set out in the Federal Government’s Information Privacy Principles Guidelines.

 For details of your rights to access your own personal information and, where appropriate, to correct such information, view the Freedom of Information Commitment.